heissgetraenk/fcmcua/README.md

 ```
 As you can see, the FreeCAD part that contains the LCS is given a Placement object.
 The LCS whose AttachmentOffset is updated is identified by the name of the Part's document and the Label you have given the LCS.

 Note also, that the Placement object given to the LCS contains a position and a rotation.
 The Fcmcua workbench gets values from an OPC UA node and plugs them into the x, y, z or angle of the Placement object.
-To know where each value goes, you need to configure each node - Placement pairing.
+For Fcmcua to know where each value goes, you need to configure each Node - Placement pairing.

 ### Configuring Axis Settings: